 - Follow the on-screen instructions to troubleshoot your audio issue.

 After running the troubleshooter, you can join a game and see how things go.

 If the troubleshooter failed to detect your issue, please check out the next fix.

 Fix 4: Update your audio driver

-If you don’t have the time, patience or computer skills to update the audio driver manually, you can do it automatically with Driver Easy.
+You can update your audio driver manually, by going to the manufacture website of your sound card and search for the latest driver for your exact module.
+But this takes quite a while.
+If you don’t have the time, patience or computer skills to update the driver manually, you can do it automatically with Driver Easy.